How to shut down a computer

 Computer power button

 If your computer does not shut down using the shut down options in the operating system, you may need to force a shut down.
-Sometimes a program gets stuck and does not stop running, hardware drivers may be causing issues, the operating system has corrupt system files, or the computer is frozen, and nothing works.
-Each of these cases may require a forced shut down to turn off the computer.
+Sometimes, a program gets stuck and does not stop running, hardware drivers may be causing issues, the operating system has corrupt system files, or the computer is frozen and nothing works.
+Each of these cases may require a forced shutdown to turn off the computer.

 To force a computer to shut down, find the computer's power button.
-The picture is an example of a power button on a computer.
+The picture shows an example of a power button on a computer.
 Press and hold the power button until the computer turns off, then release the power button.

 Warning